-One of Scribd's best features is the ability to embed any title into virtually any webpage or blog.
-You can embed your own documents or even books on Scribd that you just want people to know about!
-When you embed a title on another web page, it'll appear inside our document viewer but on the webpage of your choosing.
-Anybody who visits the page can then either read the full title or the free preview, without needing to even visit Scribd.com!
+One of Scribd's best things about our document upload feature is the ability to embed documents into virtually any webpage or blog.
+When you embed a title on your webpage, it'll appear inside our document viewer but on the webpage of your choosing.
+Anybody who visits the page can then either read the full title or the free preview, without needing to even visit Scribd's website!

 Important Note: Your website or blog host must support embedding content—using <iframe> tags—for you to be able to embed Scribd content.
 Many email clients don't permit this kind of embedding so we recommend you don't embed Scribd content in emails.

-Once you select 'Embed' from one of the options listed above, the Embed box will open.
+Once you select 'Embed', the Embed box will open.
 You'll see a preview of the embed title in the document viewer to the right.
-Adjust the dimensions of the embedded viewer and alter any other options you wish changed.
+Adjust the dimensions of the embedded viewer and alter any other options you wish to change.
 Once everything looks perfect to you, copy the HTML code to embed the title.

-If you're embedding the document in a WordPress.com blog click the Wordpress tab to get the correct embed code to use instead of the regular HTML code.
-If you host your own Wordpress blog using the open-source software available at Wordpress.org, you may need to install a third-party plugin or use the HTML embed code.
+If you're embedding the document in a WordPress.com blog select the Wordpress format option to get the correct embed code to use instead of the regular HTML code.
+(Please note: If you host your own Wordpress blog using the open-source software available at Wordpress.org, you may need to use the HTML embed code.)

-Once you've pasted the embed code, save and publish your web page or blog entry.
-Once you've done that, it'll look similar to the example below.
+Once you've pasted the embed code, save and publish your webpage or blog entry.

 Issue with the embed?

 I'm unable to print from the document viewer.

 To print anything from Scribd, a reader must download it first.
 There is no way to print a title directly from the embedded reader nor will anyone be able to print it if it's not set to be downloadable.